spesmilo/electrum-docs/cve.rst

 How long was the issue known before it was fixed?
 -------------------------------------------------

-The absence of password protection in the jsonrpc interface was first reported on November 25, 2017: https://github.com/spesmilo/electrum/issues/3374
+The absence of password protection in the JSONRPC interface was first reported on November 25th, 2017: https://github.com/spesmilo/electrum/issues/3374

 The initial bug report was about the Electrum daemon, a piece of